knaw-huc/di-website/content/markdown/en/04_08_colophon.md

 We would like to express our sincere thanks to everyone in the Digital Infrastructure Department who contributed to the creation of this website: Arno Bosse, Hennie Brugman, Gordon Cupac, Bas Doppen, Guido Gerritsen, Stefan Klut, Mario Mieldijk, Menno Rasch, Dirk Roorda, Thijs van der Veen, Rutger van Koert, Thomas Vermaut, and Menzo Windhouwer.

+Privacy Statement
+We comply to the Privacy Statement of the [Royal Netherlands Academy of Arts and Sciences](https://www.knaw.nl/privacy)

 *Concept:* Arno Bosse, Menno Rasch, Thijs van der Veen</br>
 *Design:* Bas Doppen</br>
 *Technology:* Bas Doppen</br>